dotnet/orleans/src/Documentation/Advanced-Concepts/External-Tasks-and-Grains.md

         {
              // This code runs on the thread pool scheduler, not on Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
-             // You can do what ever you need to do here.
-Now lets say you need to make a grain call.
+             // You can do whatever you need to do here.
+Now let's say you need to make a grain call.
              Task<Task<int>> t2 = Task.Factory.StartNew(() =>
              {
-                // This code runs on Orleans task scheduler since we specified the scheduler: orleansTs.
+                // This code runs on the Orleans task scheduler since we specified the scheduler: orleansTs.
                 Assert.AreEqual(orleansTS, TaskScheduler.Current);
                 return GrainFactory.GetGrain<IFooGrain>(0).MakeGrainCall();
              }, CancellationToken.None, TaskCreationOptions.None, scheduler: orleansTs);

              int res = await (await t2); // double await, unrelated to Orleans, just part of TPL APIs.
-             // This code runs back on the thread pool scheduler, not on Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
+             // This code runs back on the thread pool scheduler, not on the Orleans task scheduler Assert.AreNotEqual(orleansTS, TaskScheduler.Current);
              return res;
         } );

         int result = await t1;
-        // We are back to Orleans task scheduler, since await was executed in Orleans task scheduler context we are now back to that context.
+        // We are back to the Orleans task scheduler.
+        // Since await was executed in the Orleans task scheduler context, we are now back to that context.
         Assert.AreEqual(orleansTS, TaskScheduler.Current);
    }
 ```
 ### Dealing with libraries

 Some external libraries that your code is using might be using `ConfigureAwait(false)` internally.
 In fact, it is a good and correct practice in .NET to use `ConfigureAwait(false)` [when implementing general purpose libraries](https://msdn.microsoft.com/en-us/magazine/jj991977.aspx).
 This is not a problem in Orleans.
 As long as the code in the grain that invokes the library method is awaiting the library call with a regular `await`, the grain code is correct.
-The result will be exactly as desired - the library code will run continuations on the Default scheduler (which happens to be `ThreadPoolTaskScheduler` but it does not guarantee that the continuations will definitely run on a ThreadPool thread, as continuations are often inlined in the previous thread), while the grain code will run on the Orleans scheduler.
+The result will be exactly as desired -- the library code will run continuations on the Default scheduler (which happens to be `ThreadPoolTaskScheduler` but it does not guarantee that the continuations will definitely run on a ThreadPool thread, as continuations are often inlined in the previous thread), while the grain code will run on the Orleans scheduler.

-Another question that we are often asked whether there is a need to execute library calls with `Task.Run` - that is, whether there is a need to explicitly offload the library code to ThreadPool (for grain code to do `Task.Run(()=> myLibrary.FooAsync())`).
-The answer is negative.
-There is no need to offload any code to ThreadPool, except for the case that the library code is making a blocking synchronous calls.
-Usually, any well written and correct .NET async library (methods that return `Task` and are named with `Async` suffix) do not making blocking calls and thus there is really no need to offload anything to ThreadPool, unless you suspect the async library is buggy or if you are deliberately using a synchronous blocking library.
+Another frequently-asked question is whether there is a need to execute library calls with `Task.Run` -- that is, whether there is a need to explicitly offload the library code to ThreadPool (for grain code to do `Task.Run(()=> myLibrary.FooAsync())`).
+The answer is No. There is no need to offload any code to ThreadPool, except for the case of library code that is making a blocking synchronous calls.
+Usually, any well-written and correct .NET async library (methods that return `Task` and are named with an `Async` suffix) do not make blocking calls.
+Thus there is no need to offload anything to ThreadPool, unless you suspect the async library is buggy or if you are deliberately using a synchronous blocking library.

 ## Summary